 Contact Info

-To earn a PhD at Washington University, a student must complete all courses required by their department; maintain satisfactory academic progress; pass certain examinations; fulfill residence and Mentored Experience Requirements; write, defend, and submit a dissertation; and apply to graduate via Workday Student.
-For the details of doctoral degree general requirements in Arts & Sciences, including an explanation of Satisfactory Academic Progress, students should review the Doctoral Degree Academic Information page of the Arts & Sciences Bulletin.
+To earn a PhD at Washington University, a student must complete all courses required by their department; maintain satisfactory academic progress; pass certain examinations; complete all requirements for doctoral candidacy; fulfill residence and Mentored Experience Requirements; write, defend, and submit a dissertation; and apply for program completion (graduation) via Workday Student.

 Program Requirements

-- Total Units Required: 39
+• Total Units Required: 45

-- Degree Length: 6 years
+• Degree Length: 5 years

-- Note: Students must be enrolled in 9 graduate credits each semester to retain full-time status.
-As students complete their course work, if enrolled in fewer than 9 graduate credits, they must enroll in a specific Arts & Sciences graduate course that will show 0 units but does count as full-time status.
+• Note: Students must be enrolled in 9 graduate credits each semester to retain full-time status.
+As students complete their coursework, if enrolled in fewer than 9 graduate credits, they must enroll in a specific Arts & Sciences graduate course (ASGS 9000 Full-Time Graduate Research/Study) that will show 0 units but does count as full-time status.
 Students should connect with their department to ensure proper enrollment prior to Add/Drop.

-- Grade Requirement: A minimum grade of B is required for course work to count toward the degree.
+• Grade Requirement: A minimum grade of B is required for coursework to count toward the degree.

 Required Courses